lenjoseph/lg_equity_research/README.md

 1. Initialize a python environment on python version 3.12
 2. Install deps with pip or other python package manager
 3. Hydrate env variables in a new .env file (variables are specified in the env.dev file, in this case langsmith is needed)
+4. Run `python scripts/warmup_embeddings.py` to download and cache the embedding model for the RAG agent locally.
+You only need to do this once, unless you choose to use a different embedding model.
-4. Run `langsmith dev` from the root of the project
+5. Run `langsmith dev` from the root of the project
-5. A browser window should open showing the built graph and execution controls
+6. A browser window should open showing the built graph and execution controls

 # Running the Streamlit Demo